vladigleba/vladigleba.github.io/source/_posts/2013-11-29-using-at-font-face-with-ruby-on-rails.markdown

 }
 ```

 Note that the above declaration uses the `url()` methods by default to specify the font’s location.
-If you’re using the [SASS](http://sass-lang.com/) or [LESS](http://lesscss.org/) pre-compiler, you’ll want to change those methods to `font-url()`, or the code might not work.
+In order to make this work with the Rails Asset Pipeline, you’ll want to change those methods to `asset-url()`, or the fonts might not load.

 Now all that's left is to declare our font inside whatever CSS file is appropriate using the `font-family` property, like so: